Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Methodology

-To leverage general LLM to enhance private SLM, we propose the G-Boost framework.
-It dynamically integrates the domain-specific expertise of private SLMs with the general language capabilities of LLMs, enabling collaborative reasoning for complex queries.
+We propose G-Boost to improve the task-processing capability of an edge-deployed domain-specific small language model without updating its parameters.
+Its overall architecture is shown in \cref{fig:framework}.
+The framework dynamically integrates the domain knowledge of the edge-side private SLM with the language understanding and complex reasoning of the cloud-based LLM, enabling the small model to handle complex problems more effectively.

-We model the collaborative reasoning process between the private SLM and the general LLM as a search problem in a tree-structured space.
-In this tree, the root node corresponds to the input query, while the remaining nodes represent individual reasoning steps.
-To define these steps, we divide the reasoning process into fixed-length segments of size $L$.
-A path from the root node to a leaf node represents a reasoning path up to a specific step.
-When a reasoning path reaches a final answer, the corresponding leaf node is designated as a termination node, marking the end of the reasoning process.
-Besides, each edge denotes an inference action, either by the private SLM alone or collaboratively with the general LLM.
-The objective of the framework is to construct an optimal reasoning path by dynamically selecting the most appropriate inference action at each reasoning step, thereby effectively combining the strengths of the private SLM and the general LLM.
+We model collaborative inference between the edge-side private SLM and cloud-based LLM as a search problem in a tree-structured space.
+The root node represents the input query, and all other nodes represent reasoning steps.
+We divide the reasoning process into fixed-length segments of size $L$ to define these steps.
+A root-to-leaf path represents the reasoning path up to a particular step.
+When a path reaches a final answer, its leaf is designated a terminal node, marking the end of reasoning.
+Each edge represents an inference action performed either independently by the edge-side private SLM or collaboratively with the cloud-based LLM.
+The objective is to construct the optimal reasoning path by dynamically selecting the most appropriate inference action at each step, thereby combining the advantages of the two models.

-Specifically, the G-Boost framework employs MCTS to explore the collaborative reasoning space, systematically searching for the optimal sequence of reasoning actions.
-To guide MCTS, we introduce the PRM, which provides fine-grained feedback on the logical consistency and task relevance of intermediate reasoning steps.
-During the search process, PRM evaluates the quality of newly generated reasoning steps, enabling MCTS to prioritize promising reasoning paths while avoiding flawed paths.
-Under the guidance of process reward, the system dynamically refines the search tree.
-For a given query $q$, the iterative reasoning process builds a search tree, with each iteration consisting of four steps: selection, expansion, evaluation, and backpropagation.
+G-Boost uses MCTS to explore the collaborative reasoning space and systematically search for the optimal sequence of reasoning actions.
+A PRM provides fine-grained feedback on the logical consistency and task relevance of intermediate reasoning steps.
+During search, the PRM evaluates each newly generated step, allowing MCTS to prioritize promising paths and avoid flawed ones.
+Guided by process rewards, the system dynamically refines the search tree.
+For a query $q$, the iterative reasoning procedure constructs a search tree, with each iteration comprising selection, expansion, evaluation, and backpropagation.